Oakland, California: City beginnings

 In 1851, three men—Horace Carpentier, Edson Adams, and Andrew Moon—began developing what is now downtown Oakland.
 In 1852, the Town of Oakland was incorporated by the state legislature.
 During this time, Oakland had 75–100 inhabitants, two hotels, a wharf, two warehouses, and only cattle trails.
 Two years later, on March 25, 1854, Oakland re-incorporated as the City of Oakland.
 Horace Carpentier was elected the first mayor, though a scandal ended his mayorship in less than a year.
+In 1853, a preparatory academy was founded in Oakland that soon became the College of California, and in 1869, the first campus of the University of California.
+The university moved just north to Berkeley in the 1870s.